jyhrehjohnson/MorphoDelim_Project_Directory/README.md

 Not really sure what to put here.

 ## Data
-The data was compiled from published hominin character matrices.
+The data was compiled from published hominin character matrices from Strait et al. 1997; 2004, Dembo et al. 2015, and Mongle et al. 2019

 ## Author
 Name: Jyhreh Johnson